Bilbottom/sql-learning-materials/docs/challenging-sql-problems/solutions/silver/predicting-values.md

 |  17 |      11.5 |      11.5 |      11.5 |      11.5 |
 |  18 |      12.0 |      12.0 |      12.0 |      12.0 |

-This is one of the interesting things about Anscombe's quartet (and is the reason Anscombe created it): the four datasets have the same summary statistics, but look very different when plotted!
+This is one of the interesting things about Anscombe's quartet (and is the reason Anscombe created it): the four datasets have the same line of best fit, but look very different when plotted!

 <details>
 <summary>Expand for the DDL</summary>